 Showtime boxing announcer, Al Bernstein, is one of the most recognizable commentators in the sport, having called some of the biggest fights in the history of boxing.
 Bernstein had worked for ESPN for 23 years before moving to Showtime championship boxing in 2003.

-In part 1 of my “On The Ropes” boxing radio interview with Al Bernstein, I discuss with him the Wilder vs. Fury bout he called ringside, getting his views on the event.
+In part 1 of my “On The Ropes” boxing radio interview with Al Bernstein, I discuss with him the Wilder vs. Fury bout, that was popular with fight fans at Coral sign up promo code who wanted to place a bet on the fight.
 Berstein also talks about twelfth round knockdown and breaks down how he thinks a rematch might play out.
 Here is what Al Bernstein had to say.

 Jenna J: The last fight you called ringside was Deontay Wilder vs. Tyson Fury and you have had a few weeks to reflect on it, what were your thoughts on the bout?